sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Blackpearl VM.md

-As usual start the VM , run this commands
+As usual start the VM and run this commands

 ```sh
 root@blackpearl:~# dhclient